CrisLay/biotech-assessment/README.md

 Sixth: Import the lougeh_db.sql file from the extracted folder.

 Seventh: Run the script http://localhost/LouGehSupermarket/login.php .
+(You can enter ANY username ang password.
+Dili ko napud kasi naglagyan ng session.
+Thank you po)